Can relativistic bit commitment lead to secure quantum oblivious transfer?: Summary and discussions

-These security/insecurity proofs are valid as long as the secure BC used in the QOT protocol is not a BCCC.
-Even relativistic BC and device-independent QBC are covered.
-But we should note that it does not mean that all QOT must not be unconditionally secure.
+We should also note that, even without the assumption of such technological limitations, our above insecurity proof does not mean that all QOT must not be unconditionally secure in principle.
 This is because the existing method \cite{qi75} is not necessarily the only way to build OT from BC.
 Further more, there is no evidence indicating that OT has to be built upon BC.
-Therefore, it is still worth questioning whether other kinds of unconditionally secure OT exist, especially relativistic OT. \\
+Therefore, it is still worth questioning whether other kinds of unconditionally secure OT exist, especially relativistic OT.

-The work was supported in part by the NSF of China under grant No. 10975198, the NSF of Guangdong province, and the Foundation of Zhongshan University Advanced Research Center.
+The work was supported in part by the NSF of Guangdong province.